sifrr/sifrr/packages/browser/sifrr-dom/README.md

 # sifrr-dom

-A < 5KB Frontend Framework library for creating user interfaces for websites using Custom Elements, one way/two way data binding.
+A < 5KB DOM library for creating user interfaces for websites using Custom Elements, one way/two way data binding.

 ### Size
 | Type | Size     |